 - neuropsychological tests, (i.e., cognitive and achievement tests)

 The tasks administered during the evaluation are designed to be play-based and test the child's beginning understanding of words, as well as concepts such as intention, imitation, and social responsiveness.
 At the end of the evaluation parents will receive a comprehensive feedback session, detailed recommendations, and an in-depth report.
-Our family services coordinator will help the family put the action plan in place.
+Every evaluation also includes a no-cost Service Navigation consult with our experienced social worker, who will review recommendations and provide support in linking to appropriate therapeutic and educational referrals.

 Our faculty is available for community public education presentations for parents, school personnel, health care providers, and community organizations.
 Please email firstname.lastname@example.org for more information or to schedule a speaker.